 Above is a recent Google image of the bridge area.
 The road on the left from the bridge probably originally was angled straighter to Hemple Road, to where the large stones are located at the left edge of the picture.
 The burial place was on the side of Hemple Road opposite the bridge, which side of Bear Creek is unknown.
 The old bridge was built in 1927.
 The straight bypass was built before 1953.
 The bridge was closed in 1994 and is now a historic landmark.

 Ironically, not knowing the cause of cholera, the burial site was north of town.
 Bear Creek flows south, right through Gettersburg/Ellerton.
 This was worse than in the cemetery in town.

 Below, the house at 5000 S. Union Road is about where Michael Moyer and later John Getter had their house.
 It was built in 1850 according to zillow.com.
 Adam's son John (m.
 Susannah Heck) lived nearby and saw this house.
 David Hartzell would have seen it if he visited his brother John in the 1850's.
-To the right is a very old looking brick building with a fireplace, which means someone must have lived in it long ago.
+To the right is a very old looking brick building with a fireplace, used as a summer kitchen.
 You can do a Google Maps Street View to look around this area.

 1850 house at 5000 S. Union Road.